Portal (band)

-Portal is an Australian extreme metal band whose style is an unorthodox fusion of death metal, black metal, dark ambient and experimental music.
-The band's hybrid musical style is characterised by heavily distorted guitar riffs, down-tuned rhythms, and vocals ranging from "menacing, echoing" sound effects to death grunts.
+Portal is an Australian extreme metal band that blends death metal, black metal, dark ambient and experimental music.
+Their style features distorted guitar riffs, down-tuned rhythms, and vocals ranging from "menacing, echoing" sound effects to death grunts.

-Writing for Popmatters, Adrien Begrand noted that "death metal always pretends to be scary, but [...] it's all rather harmless.
+Adrien Begrand of Popmatters noted that "death metal always pretends to be scary, but [...] it's all rather harmless.
 That said, however, I make no mistake in saying that the death metal peddled by Australia's Portal is truly friggin' terrifying".
-Lead guitarist Horror Illogium has described Portal's intent as "to capture a cinematic horror scope".
-They have released seven full-length albums to date, as well as a number of EPs and split releases.
+Lead guitarist Horror Illogium has said Portal intends "to capture a cinematic horror scope".
+They have released seven full-length albums, as well as a number of EPs and split releases.
 Their most recent albums, Avow and Hagbulbia, were released in 2021 on Profound Lore Records.

 Musical style

 Portal's main musical influences were Morbid Angel, Beherit, and Immolation.
-Describing the band's style, Decibel magazine said: "If Morbid Angel and Gorguts had birthed a German Expressionist child, that unholy creature would be Portal."
+Decibel magazine described the band's style: "If Morbid Angel and Gorguts had birthed a German Expressionist child, that unholy creature would be Portal."
 The band has been praised for its "distant, obscure" interpretation of death metal.
 Denise Falzon, writing for Exclaim!, described Portal's 2004 EP, The Sweyy, as "extremely raw [...] with heavily distorted guitar riffs that aid in the album's overall chaotic and apocalyptic atmosphere".
-The band's style has also been described as oriented around "constant dissonance", "sporadic compositions", and "abstract themes".
-However, lead guitarist Horror Illogium has disputed the view that the band's songwriting lacks structure: "We are indeed making songs, although our structures are unusual.
+The band's style has been described as oriented around "constant dissonance", "sporadic compositions", and "abstract themes".
+Lead guitarist Horror Illogium has disputed that the band's songwriting lacks structure: "We are indeed making songs, although our structures are unusual.
 They are constructed with a great deal of artistic, obsessive scrutiny [...]
 An insane asylum is a structure; our songs can be viewed as structures housing insane elements".